vechain/connex/doc/api.md

 ### Thor.Clause

 + `to` - `string|null`: The destination address of the message, null for a contract-creation transaction
-+ `value`- `string|number`: The value, with an unit of `wei`, transferred through the transaction.
++ `value`- `string|number`: In transfer transaction, the value is measuring in `wei`.
 Specifically, it plays the role of endowment when the transaction is contract-creation type
-+ `data` - `string`: Either the [ABI byte string](http://solidity.readthedocs.io/en/latest/abi-spec.html) containing the data of the function call on a contract, or the initialization code of a contract-creation transaction
++ `data` - `string`: Either the [ABI byte string](http://solidity.readthedocs.io/en/latest/abi-spec.html) containing the data of the function call on a contract or the initialization code of a contract-creation transaction

 ### Thor.Transaction.Meta